 VICTORIES IN THE GARDEN

-And the Campaign continues to expand.
-Since July 2016, 37 new GVH communities have requested to join the Campaign — a powerful testament to the appeal and success of these LOW-cost high yield gardens.
+the Campaign continues to expand with new GVH communities requesting to join — a powerful testament to the appeal and success of these LOW-cost high yield gardens.

 Aerial photos showing the before & after of Khombe village — Growing from 6 gardens to 77 gardens in just 8 months.